VikParuchuri/marker/README.md

 - Your torch device will be automatically detected, but you can manually set it also.
 For example, `TORCH_DEVICE=cuda` or `TORCH_DEVICE=mps`. `cpu` is the default.
   - If using GPU, set `INFERENCE_RAM` to your GPU VRAM (per GPU).
 For example, if you have 16 GB of VRAM, set `INFERENCE_RAM=16`.
   - Depending on your document types, marker's average memory usage per task can vary slightly.
 You can configure `VRAM_PER_TASK` to adjust this if you notice tasks failing with GPU out of memory errors.
+- By default, marker will use `ocrmypdf` for OCR on CPU, and `surya` on GPU.
+Surya is slower on CPU, but more accurate. `ocrmypdf` also requires external dependencies (see above).
+You can override the default with the `OCR_ENGINE` setting.
 - Inspect the other settings in `marker/settings.py`.
 You can override any settings in the `local.env` file, or by setting environment variables.
-  - By default, the final editor model is off.
-Turn it on with `ENABLE_EDITOR_MODEL=true`.
-  - By default, marker will use ocrmypdf for OCR, which is slower than base tesseract, but higher quality.
-You can change this with the `OCR_ENGINE` setting.

 ## Convert a single file

 Run `convert_single.py`, like this:

 ```
-python convert_single.py /path/to/file.pdf /path/to/output.md --parallel_factor 2 --max_pages 10
+python convert_single.py /path/to/file.pdf /path/to/output.md --parallel_factor 2 --max_pages 10 --langs English
 ```

 - `--parallel_factor` is how much to increase batch size and parallel OCR workers by.
 Higher numbers will take more VRAM and CPU, but process faster.
 Set to 1 by default.
 - `--max_pages` is the maximum number of pages to process.
 Omit this to convert the entire document.
+- `--langs` is a comma separated list of the languages in the document, for OCR

 Make sure the `DEFAULT_LANG` setting is set appropriately for your document.